Azzoz06/ContainerWkshp/4-KubernetesHelmOnICP.md

 Click **Install** to see the results.

-Then check the application is running with `http://ipaddress:nodeport`in your browser.
+Then check the application is running clicking on **Launch** on the next page.

 Of course, you can customize the README.MD and add an icon to make the chart more appealing.

 # Conclusion